-We have a good health guide recommending effective ways to take a break from study, improve sleep patterns, promote mindfulness etc.
+We have a good health guide recommending effective ways to take a break from study, improve sleep patterns, promote mindfulness etc. (survey, open text)

-Activity was sometimes offered in partnership, with the library providing some aspects of the service (e.g. hosting a book collection) and other expertise informing others (e.g.

-selecting texts for the collection).
+Activity was sometimes offered in partnership, with the library providing some aspects of the service (e.g. hosting a book collection) and other expertise informing others (e.g. selecting texts for the collection).

-Maintaining a collection of self-help literature and course guides provided by the University Wellbeing service and the local NHS psychological services.
+Maintaining a collection of self-help literature and course guides provided by the University Wellbeing service and the local NHS "Talking Change" psychological services. (survey, open text)

 We also feel strongly that a collaborative approach across the University is most effective and we are pleased to be part of the mental health strategy group for the University.
-Our Shelf Help collection has been built collaboratively with colleagues in Student Services.
+Our Shelf Help collection has been built collaboratively with colleagues in Student Services. (survey, open text)

-Other activity demonstrated evidence of a whole-university approach, with library staff making a contribution to service review across the institution or working with student services to signpost, publicise or host activities.
+Other activity demonstrated evidence of a whole university approach, with library staff making a contribution to service review across the institution or working with student services to signpost, publicise or host activities.

-Involvement in a review of Student Mental Health Support across the University - University Librarian part of review panel and interview panel for a lead professional appointment.
+Involvement in a review of Student Mental Health Support across the University - University Librarian part of review panel and interview panel for a lead professional appointment. (survey, open text)

-Working cross institutionally with student and staff wellbeing services to cross-refer/market and to allow them to offer drop-in type activities in the Library building.
+Working cross institutionally with student and staff wellbeing services to cross-refer/market and to allow them to offer drop-in type activities in the Library building. (survey, open text)